bbrownekianda/docs/content/docs/platform/rules/sharepoint/get-attachments.md

 2. Click on **Add a rule** > **SharePoint** > **Get attachments**.
 3. In the **Edit rule - Get attachments** dialog box, give the rule a **Title**.
 Then select a SharePoint data source by clicking on **Select data source**.
 	  ![Get attachments dialog box](/images/get-attachments-rule.jpg)
 4. Click on **Data source filter** to create a filter to find that data source.
+The filter works the same as a condition, see [Conditions](/docs/platform/rules/general/add-conditions/) for more information.
 5. For the field **Select a destination file input** select the file field within Kianda where the file should be available.
 6. Once these fields are set, you can set a condition on the rule to determine which file is pulled from SharePoint.
 The simplest way of doing this is to use a condition on the name of the attachment within SharePoint that equals a value that is set on the condition, for example, “filename.csv”.
+See [Conditions](/docs/platform/rules/general/add-conditions/) for more information.
 7. Click on **OK** when complete.

 This rule can then be run for example on a button which is manually triggered by a user, or automatically on load of the process.
-From here the file can be utilized to populate data fields, tables and so on.
-This will be discussed further in <u>other rules</u>.
+From here the file can be utilised to populate data fields, tables and so on.
+Go to the [Rules](/docs/platform/rules/) page to navigate to other rules.